-Yeah, I realise that it’s spelled with an “o”, but that’s how they spell it!
+Yeah, I realize that it’s spelled with an “o”, but that’s how they spell it!
 Last week I gave a talk to a group of surf mommas from Dee Why.
 They’ve got a great group of ladies still pumped to get in to the water, in between taking care of their little ones.
 Check out the group Surfing Mums.

 Warmups & a Few Exercises